 17 – Israel elects Golda Meir as Prime Minister.
 Mrs Meir was opposed by Agudat Israel, a religious party whose adherents insist Jewish men should not look at “strange women”.

-19 – British paratroopers and Royal Marines invade the tiny Caribbean island of Anguilla.
+19 – British paratroopers and Royal Marines seize the tiny Caribbean island (and former colony) of Anguilla to prevent rule by “an armed minority”.
 Many of the 6,000 population are on the streets to welcome the troops ashore.

 25 – President Ayub Khan of Pakistan resigns, and army chief General Yahya Khan takes over, proclaiming martial law.